Recommendations

 CHINA IN FLAMES rallies popular support for the Soviet Union's alliance with China using an eclectic array of animation techniques and rhetorical strategies.
 Bold cut-out caricatures of greedy imperialists give way to an allegorical story about rice farmers done in the style of Chinese watercolors.
 A heroic depiction of a railroad strike follows a crude sketch on the repressive presence of Western missionaries.
 As with many of the classics of Soviet montage, CHINA IN FLAMES crystallizes abstractions of economics and politics in its rhythmic editing and strikingly graphic approach to composition and written text.

-Critics widely regard Kitay v ogne (Ruki proch ot Kitaya!) as a cult-favorite piece of Short cinema.
+Critics widely regard Kitay v ogne (Ruki proch ot Kitaya!) as a cult-favorite piece of Animation cinema.
 Its stylistic flair is frequently cited as its strongest asset, solidifying its place in Soviet Union's film legacy.

 Dir: Richard Smith